 - Check the RO's Schedule of Classes for a list of the courses offerings in a semester as well as specific course details (e.g., days, time, location, instructor).
-Course descriptions for School of Nursing Master's courses are available in Appendix F and on the UMSN website's Nursing Courses section. - 2.
+Course descriptions for School of Nursing Master's courses are available on the website under Nursing Courses section. - 2.
 Register via Wolverine Access during your University designated date and time. - 3.
 Academic advisors will provide overrides for students to register for the Nursing courses based on the set program plan.
+Students must be in compliance in order to received overrides for course registration. - 4.
+Students must confirm that there are no "holds" on their account that could prevent them from registering. - 5.
+Students will register for classes via Wolverine Access.
+Students may view their student information by going to Wolverine Access; on the side bar click Campus Collections - Students.
+On the Students page under Link/Pages click on Student Business - Student Center.
+There students will be able to view their classes, see their enrollment date and view holds. = - 6.
+Overrides are not issued for any electives outside of the School of Nursing.
+Student's will need to register for those courses independently.